-In the winter 2006 a five year competitive renewal application was issued.
+In the winter of 2006, a five-year competitive renewal application was issued.
 During this time SERGG requested that another institution serve as the applicant agency.
 Emory University took the responsibility and now serves as the grantee for the cooperative agreement.
-Award notices were issued in May 2007 and the region received funding for core and priority activities.
+Award notices were issued in May 2007, and the region received funding for core and priority activities.
 These activities are solely supported by HRSA and in-kind staff time, where appropriate.

-In 2016 HRSA announced a three year competitive renewal and a name change from the Regional Genetic and Newborn Screening Services in Region 3 (Regional Genetics Collaborative) to the Regional Genetics Network.
-In 2017, Emory University received the notice of grant award for continued development of new telemedicine programs, as well as optimization of existing telegenetics programs looking to grow and become more sustainable in the southeast region.
+In 2016, HRSA announced a three-year competitive renewal and a name change from the Regional Genetic and Newborn Screening Services in Region 3 (Regional Genetics Collaborative) to the Regional Genetics Network.
+In 2017, Emory University received notice of the grant award to increase access to genetics services, including the use of telemedicine, especially for the medically underserved.

 Additionally, in 2020, the HRSA grant was renewed for another four years.
 We received the notice of grant award for the continued development of programs focused on the education and training of healthcare professionals, telemedicine, and linking patients to genetic services.
 SERN covers eight states (Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee) in the U.S. Southeast.